Grants for College

 How do I apply for the LEAP program?

-If you meet the state minimum qualifications, have submitted all of your required financial aid documents for packaging, have a 0 to -1500 student aid index (SAI), and have not been awarded Supplemental Educational Opportunity Grant (SEOG) funds, the Office of Financial Aid will automatically award in order of packaged date until funds are depleted.
+If you meet the state minimum qualifications, have submitted all of your required financial aid documents for packaging, and must have substantial financial need (be Pell eligible).
+The Office of Financial Aid will automatically award in order of packaged date until funds are depleted.

-How large are Arizona LEAP awards and must they be repaid?
+How large are the Arizona LEAP awards awarded at GCU and must they be repaid?

 LEAP awards at GCU are a maximum of $1,000 and a minimum of $100 per academic year.
 LEAP awards are grants and do not have to be repaid.